jyoungblood/pocketdocs/README.md

 Check out the demo: https://jyoungblood.github.io/pocketdocs

+## An Expedient Panacea for Documentation

 Writing documentation can be difficult, especially when many "turn-key" solutions require an involved installation and configuration process.
 It's often easier to start with a single HTML file, but even then it's tempting to get lost in the details building the base structure and configuring defaults needed to create something nice.

 Pocket Docs provides a sensible default configuration that lets you focus on writing content.
 It's a single static HTML file that you can develop to meet your specific needs...and it looks good without any effort!